PropainAcessories/Employee-Tracker/README.md

   🐔[Support](#support)

   ## Implementation
-  🐔It will be implemented via command Line
+  🐔It will be implemented via CLI, run npm init -y, npm i, and either npm start or node server.js.

   ## Usage
-  🐔It is intended to create custom high-quality markdown files
+  🐔It is intended for an employee database

   ## License
   ![badge](https://img.shields.io/badge/license-Open-brightgreen)